Documentation

 Once you create an API function file, you have "opted in" to API functions and your app will not serve the standard GraphQL API by default.

-To continue using the standard GraphQL API, register the graphql middleware exported from @ponder/core.
+To continue using the standard GraphQL API, register the graphql middleware exported from ponder.

 src/api/index.ts